 In this final section, we consider two unconventional procedures for determining damages, which certain parties may find of interest, and which tribunals might wish to propose to the parties in appropriate cases.

-A key advantage of baseball arbitration is that it may encourage the parties to make more realistic offers as compared with what their positions on quantum might otherwise be.
+A key advantage of baseball arbitration is that it may incentivise the parties to make rational offers, or even discounted offers as compared with what their positions on quantum might otherwise be.
 The method can therefore help parties to settle.
 Finally, baseball arbitration can accelerate the deliberation process and reduce costs because the tribunal may, for day baseball at least, not be required to include as much detail in the award on damages.

 In this chapter, we have outlined some of the procedural issues relevant to the determination of damages in international arbitration.
 This is certainly an area in which users of arbitration can benefit from counsel and arbitrators striving to devise the optimal procedure in each case, thinking creatively and drawing on past experience where necessary.
 Early tribunal proactivity in this area may be particularly helpful in cases where the parties themselves (or their counsel) are insufficiently focused on damages issues at the outset of the dispute, and can, at least in some cases, lead to significant savings of time and costs.

-Sophie J Lamb is a partner, and Samuel M Pape and Laila Hamzi are associates in the international arbitration practice group at Latham & Watkins LLP.
-The views expressed in this chapter are those of the authors alone.
+Sophie J Lamb QC is a partner, and Samuel Pape, Laila Hamzi and Eleanor Scogings are associates in the international arbitration practice group at Latham & Watkins LLP.

 E.g., Article 44 of the ICSID Convention enables a tribunal to determine questions of procedure, including whether or not to bifurcate proceedings.
 See Suez, Sociedad General de Aguas de Barcelona SA, and Vivendi Universal SA v.
 The Argentine Republic, ICSID Case No. ARB/03/19, Decision on Liability dated 30 July 2010, p.
 106 para.
 273. See also, Article 17(1) of the UNCITRAL Arbitration Rules 2010; Article 22(1) and (2) and Article 24(3) of the ICC Rules of Arbitration 2017; Article 13(1) of the HKIAC Administered Arbitration Rules 2013; Article 14(1) of the LCIA Arbitration Rules 2014; Article 23(1) of the SCC Arbitration Rules 2017.